2stash/2stash/README.md

 ### Here is what I am working on!  👋

-- 🔭 I’m currently working on ... making a video game in python with my kids and getting involved in Next.js
+- 🔭 I’m currently working on ... app using canvas.
-- 🌱 I’m currently learning ...
-Next.js, pygame
+- 🌱 I’m currently learning ... relearn MERN!
 - 💬 Ask me about ... kids soccer
 - 📫 How to reach me: ... [linkedin](https://www.linkedin.com/in/daniel-westlund-a52a2b73/)
-- 😄 Pronouns: ...
-He/Him
 - ⚡ Fun fact: ... 日本語ができる